 Polypropylene, Polyethylene and Complex Plastics

-Only virgin Polypropylene without this slip coating should be used for photographs or archival material.
-Virgin Polyethylene, without plasticisers or harmful additives that might off-gas, is suitable for archival storage but it lacks rigidity and clarity.
-When applied as a thin film to Polyester it gains strength and rigidity but the crystal like transparency is reduced.
-The recent inclusion of reactive copper and carbon particles in plastics now offers new possibilities for the long term protection of archival material.
-This is also the case with multi layer oxygen and moisture barrier films which combined with the use of vacuum or oxygen scavengers can greatly slow down the rate of deterioration of a variety of sensitive materials.
+Only virgin polypropylene without this slip coating should be used for photographs or archival material.
+Virgin polyethylene, without plasticisers or harmful additives that might off-gas, is suitable for archival storage but it lacks rigidity and clarity.
+When applied as a thin film to polyester it gains strength and rigidity but the crystallike transparency is reduced.
+The recent inclusion of reactive copper and carbon particles in polyethylene and other plastics offers new possibilities for the long-term protection of archival material.
+This is also the case with multi-layer oxygen and moisture-barrier films designed for use with vacuum, inert gas purging or oxygen-scavengers, all of which can slow down the rate of deterioration of a variety of sensitive materials.